Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Dudley Entropy Integral Bound

 \section{Dudley Entropy Integral Bound}

 Beyond linear predictors, we formalized the Dudley entropy integral bound, which relates the Rademacher complexity of an arbitrary function class to its covering numbers under the empirical $L^2$ metric.
-This requires a substantial additional (half a year of) infrastructure layer, because Dudley’s theorem is naturally expressed in terms of metric entropy with respect to a sample-dependent pseudometric.
+Here ``entropy'' means the logarithm of a covering number: it measures how many functions are needed to approximate the whole class at scale $\varepsilon$ on the observed sample.
+This required a substantial additional infrastructure layer, because Dudley's theorem is naturally expressed in terms of metric entropy with respect to a sample-dependent pseudometric.